seafooler/Ditto/README.md

+> This repo implements an in-memory store to replace the original RocksDB in Ditto, which is used to evaluate the consensus performance without being affected by the data persistence.
+>
+>
 > **Note to readers:** The Ditto protocol implemented in this repo is currently under developement and will soon be published.
 In the meantime, you may be interested in the [2-chain HotStuff](https://github.com/asonnino/hotstuff) and [3-chain HotStuff](https://github.com/asonnino/hotstuff/tree/3-chain) that implements the classic HotStuff protocol.

 # Ditto